PhilFM/Robust-M-Estimation/pypi_package/README.md

 	   and one (end)
    - `increment(self) -> None` Updates the influence_func_instance to the next step in the GNC schedule.
-- `model_instance` The model being fitted to the data, an instance of a class you design that provides the following methods:
+- `model_instance` The model being fitted to the data, an instance of a class you design that provides at minimum following methods:
    - `cache_model(self, model, model_ref=None)`
      Use this method to cache the model, prior to the `residual()` method being called on each data item.
+     If the model contains reference parameters e.g. for estimating rotation, these are passed as `model_ref`.
-   - `residual(self, data_item, data_id:int=None) -> np.array`
+   - `residual(self, data_item) -> np.array`
      Calculates the residual (error) of the `data_item` given the model.

-If the model contains reference parameters e.g. for estimating rotation, these are passed as `model_ref`.
-If there are different types of data to be handled, the `data_id` is the id of this data item (see the data_ids array below)
+   These methods may also be required depending on the model design
+   - `residual2(self, data_item) -> np.array`
+     Calculates the residual (error) of the `data_item` of the type of data passed in the `data2` array.
+   - `residual3(self, data_item) -> np.array`
+     Calculates the residual (error) of the `data_item` of the type of data passed in the `data3` array.
    - `linear_model_size(self) -> int`
      Returns the number of parameters in the model if the model is linear.
      The `BaseIRLS` class uses an internal weighted_fit() method to fit a linear model to the data with specified weights, so that the programmer does not have to implement it.
-If the model is non-linear, don't define this method.
+If the model is non-linear, omit this method.
-   - `weighted_fit(self, data, data_ids, weight, scale) -> (np.array, np.array)`
+   - `weighted_fit(self, data, weight, scale) -> (np.array, np.array)`
      If `linear_model_size()` is not provided, the model is not linear.
-If a closed-form solution for the best model given the data with weights nevertheless exists, implement it in yout class.
+If a closed-form solution for the best model given the data with weights nevertheless exists, implement it in yout class using this method.
      The `scale` array indicates that certain data items are less accurate and so have a scale value > 1, indicating that the influence function for that data item should be stretched by the given scale factor.
      For non-linear problems with no closed-form solution, pass a suitable starting point as the model_start (and optionally model_ref_start) parameters, see below.
-     In that case the `weighted_fit()` method is not used.
+     In that case the `weighted_fit()` should be omitted.
+     If second and possibly third types of data item are being used, add arguments `data2` `weight2`, `scale2` and `data3`, `weight3`, `scale3` as appropriate.
 - `data` An array of data items.
 Each data item should itself be an array.

 Now the optional parameters for the `IRLS` class constructor:
-- `data_ids` An array of index values, indicating different types of data.
-The id is to be handled inside your `residual()` methods.
-You define its meaning.
-     If this array is not provided, all data is assumed to be the same type and zero is passed as the id for all data items.
-- `weight` An optional array of float weight values for each data item.
+- `weight` An array of float weight values for each data item.
      If not provided, weights are initialised to one.
-- `scale` An optional array of scale values, indicating that one or more data items are known to have reduced accuracy, i.e. a wider influence function.
+- `scale` An array of scale values, indicating that one or more data items are known to have reduced accuracy, i.e. a wider influence function.
 The scale indicates the stretching to apply to the influence function for that data item.
+- `data2` A second array of data items.
+Each data item should itself be an array.
+     Use this if you have a second type of data item.
+- `weight2` An array of float weight values for each of the second data items `data2`.
+     If not provided with `data2`, weights are initialised to one
+- `scale2` An array of scale values, indicating that one or more data items in `data2` are known to have reduced accuracy, i.e. a wider influence function.
+The scale indicates the stretching to apply to the influence function for that data item.
+- `data3` A third array of data items.
+Each data item should itself be an array.
+     Use this if you have a third type of data item.
+- `weight3` An array of float weight values for each of the third data items `data3`.
+     If not provided with `data3`, weights are initialised to one
+- `scale3` An array of scale values, indicating that one or more data items in `data3` are known to have reduced accuracy, i.e. a wider influence function.
+The scale indicates the stretching to apply to the influence function for that data item.
 - `numeric_derivs_influence: bool` Whether to calculate derivatives of the influence function numerically from a provided `rho()` method or directly using a provided `rhop()` method.
 - `max_niterations: int` Maximum number of IRLS iterations to apply before aborting.
 - `diff_thres: float` Terminate when successful update changes the model model parameters by less than this value.
 - `print_warnings: bool` Whether to print debugging information.
--  `model_start` Optional starting value for model model parameters
+- `model_start` Starting value for model model parameters
--  `model_ref_start` Optional starting reference parameters for model, e.g. if optimising rotation
+- `model_ref_start` Starting reference parameters for model, e.g. if optimising rotation
--  `debug: bool` Whether to return extra debugging data on exit:
+- `debug: bool` Whether to add extra debugging data to the `IRLS` class instance on exit:
-   - The number of iterations actually applied
+   - `debug_n_iterations` The number of iterations actually applied
-   - The norm of the model parameters change at each iteration, as a list of difference values
+   - `debug_model_list` A list of the model parameters at each iteration
-   - A list of the model parameters at each iteration
+   - `debug_diffs` A list of norm of model parameter changes applied at each iteration, as a list of difference values
+   - `debug_diff_alpha` A list of alpha values corresponding to the difference values `debug_diffs`, indicating the GNC stage reached when each model change was applied.
+Alpha equal to zero indicates the start of the GNC schedule, alpha equal to one indicates the final stage of the GNC schedule.
+   - `debug_update_weights_time` The total time spent updating weights in seconds.
+   - `debug_weighted_fit_time` The total time spent fitting the model to data in seconds
+   - `debug_total_time` The total time spent in the algorithm in seconds.

 ### Supervised Gauss-Newton class: `sup_gauss_newton.py`